Stirling Grandstands at Silverstone: Views, Seating Plan, Tickets

 Stirling B grandstand seating plan

-best spectator entrance gate
+Best spectator entrance gate

 Gate 5 is the nearest entrance for spectators, but gates 6 and 3 are also only a short walk away.